keunhong/pytorch-pwc/README.md

 # pytorch-pwc

 This is a refactored fork of [this implementation](https://github.com/sniklaus/pytorch-pwc) of PWC-Net.
-The code has been restructured.
+The code has been restructured to be easier to use and work on the latest versions of libraries.
 Works on PyTorch 1.0 and Python 3.7.

 ## Dependencies